bart-larsen/Cognition-time-of-year/README.md

 ### **Instructions for running the code**
 1. Make sure all other dependencies are installed (as mentioned in the Installation Guide).

-2. Open and run the RMarkdown file (FirstSubmission_NHB.Rmd) in RStudio
+2. Open and run the RMarkdown file (Cognition_calendar.Rmd) in RStudio

 3. Running all the code will take ~20 minutes on a laptop computer.